 - Matches to whom you’ve added a note

 - Matches that you have added to a custom group

 Note that starred matches are not included in this list i.e. they are for the chop.
 [Update 21 July 2020: Michelle Patient commented on this post that Ancestry has said that starred matches will be retained.
 I can’t find any clarification from Ancestry online, but Michelle is a trusted genealogist, so I’m happy to add the information to this post.
 Having said that, I will continue to play it safe and use a custom group.]

 How to retain your low DNA matches

 So, what do you do to avoid losing your matches?
 Well, maybe you do nothing.
 There are many Ancestry members who will welcome the reduction in low confidence matches.

 Personally, I have a relatively small total number of DNA matches on Ancestry.
 Although I can’t do anything about future matches, I want to take steps to retain the ones I have – until I decide I can let them go.
 The other challenge is that at time of writing, I’ve got two weeks to take action.
 So whatever I do must be efficient.
 And I don’t want to re-invent the wheel, so I’ve taken a look around the interweb to what other people are doing.
 Roberta Estes in particular has a lengthy helpful piece.

 Strategies from Roberta Estes

-Roberta Estes has offered a number of strategies to preserve your matches with detailed instructions.
-Her aim is to identify those low matches that are most likely to be useful to your research and add them to a custom group.
+Roberta Estes offered a number of strategies on her blog to preserve matches.
+Her aim was to identify those low matches that are most likely to be useful to your research and add them to a custom group.
 If you already use groups, just go ahead and make a new one for this reclaim exercise.
 You can fine-tune them later.

 Roberta has produced this in-depth article very quickly in response to a sudden announcement, and its really useful.
 But I do have some caveats or critiques that you can bear in mind.